-When assessing the merits of your application against the assessment criteria, the Committee will use the following ten-point scale (10 highest, 1 lowest).
+When assessing the merits of your Application or Research Plan against the technical assessment criteria (criteria 1-3 and 5-7, respectively), the Committee will use the following ten-point scale (10 highest, 1 lowest).

 Score Rating Scale 10 Excellent Quality - response to this criterion significantly exceeds expectations.
 Evidence confirms consistent superior performance against this criterion in all areas.
 Claims are fully substantiated.
 9 Outstanding Quality - response to this criterion exceeds expectations in most key areas and addressed to a very high standard in others.
-Most claims are fully substantiated with others very well substantiated.
+Most Claims are fully substantiated with others very well substantiated.
 8 Very Good Quality - response to this criterion meets expectations to a very high standard in all areas.
 All claims are well substantiated.
 7 Good Quality - response to this criterion meets expectations to a high standard in all areas.
 Claims are well substantiated in key areas.
 6 Fair Quality - response to this criterion addresses all areas well.
 Claims are well substantiated in most areas.
 Some minor shortcomings.
 5 Acceptable Quality - response addresses most key areas to a consistent acceptable standard with no major shortcomings.
 Most claims are adequately substantiated.
 Some proposals may be questionable.
-4 Marginal Quality - response is marginal and doses not fully meet expectations.
+4 Marginal Quality - response is marginal and does not fully meet expectations.
 Some claims unsubstantiated; others only adequately substantiated or lack sufficient detail.
 Some proposals may be unworkable.
 3 Poor Quality - response poorly addresses some areas or fails to address some areas.
 Claims largely unsubstantiated.
 A number of proposals may be unworkable.
 2 Very Poor Quality - response inadequately deals with most or all areas.
 Claims almost totally unsubstantiated.
 A number of proposals may be unworkable.
 1 Unacceptable Quality - response doses not meet expectations.
 Criteria not addressed or insufficient or no information to assess the criterion.
 Claims unsubstantiated, no evidence and unworkable.

-Appendix D. Rating scale for assessment criterion 4: Overall Value and Risk
+Appendix D. Rating scale for assessment criterion 4 and 8: Overall Value and Risk

-When assessing the merits of your application against the assessment criterion 4, the Committee will use the following descriptors (Excellent, Good, Marginal):
+When assessing the merits of your application/research plan against the assessment Criterion 4 or 8, the Committee will use the following descriptors (Excellent, Good, Marginal).